spillala/containerLifeCycle/README.md

 project is implemented in Python

 ## Prerequisites
-- Modules required to be able to use the script successfully and how to install them.
-(Including a requirements.txt file will work.)
+- Install all Modules required mentioned in requirements.txt file
+- Docker should be running on local machine
 - Clone repository containerLifeCycle in one of the avilable ways Lear more about cloning a repo https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 ## How to run tests